Jeremy casts spells in between his careers as a chemical analyst and campus manager.

-One reason counterspells are so deadly is that they circumvent almost all creature defenses.
-For instance, white, black, and red utilize destruction and damage removals, but these can be prevented using keyword traits like indestructible, hexproof, regeneration, protection, ward, and (in damage's case) simply sufficient toughness.
+One reason counterspells are so deadly is they circumvent almost all creature defenses.
+For instance, white, black, and red utilize destruction and damage-based removals, but these can be prevented using keyword traits like indestructible, hexproof, regeneration, protection, ward, and (in damage's case) simply sufficient toughness.
 Also, many creatures have entrance or death effects, so even if they're immediately removed, they provide an advantage.

 But for any of these keywords to matter, your creature has to actually exist first, so even the mighty "Progenitus" (who has protection from everything) falls to a simple "Cancel."
-To be fair, counterspells only work right when a spell is cast (and can't do anything about them afterward), but since most are three or less mana, it's usually not hard for control players to have them ready against big threats.
+To be fair, counterspells only work as a spell is cast (and can't do anything afterward), but since most are three or less mana, it's usually not hard for control players to have them ready against big threats.

 So, the only real way to beat counterspells are with your own counterspells (emphasizing their power), with "when cast" effects (cards like "Genesis Hydra") or cards that simply can't be countered ("Carnage Tyrant"), but these are rare enough to only mildly alleviate blue's reign.

 2. Baiting Counterspells Only Goes so Far